Jolly LLB: Awards

-Sequel
+Sequels

-A sequel, Jolly LLB 2 was released in February 2017, with Shukla reprising his role.
+A sequel, Jolly LLB 2 was released in February 2017, with Saurabh Shukla, Sanjay Mishra and Brijendra Kala reprising their roles and Akshay Kumar replacing Warsi as the lead.

-Remake
+In 2025, Jolly LLB 3 was released in which Kumar and Warsi, along with several other cast members from both the previous films, reprised their roles.

+Remakes

 The film has been remade in Tamil as Manithan (2016) and in Telugu as Sapthagiri LLB (2017).
-A sequel, Jolly LLB 2 was released in February 2017.